-This policy applies to children, families, staff, management, Approved Provider, Nominated Supervisor and visitors (including contractors) of the Service.
+This policy applies to children, families, staff, management and visitors of the Service.

 Implementation

 Our Service will work in compliance with the National SunSmart Early Childhood Program to ensure children's health and safety is maintained at all times whilst at the Service.
 This policy applies to all activities on and off site.